Port O'Brien flooded with WATERS and the sound is magnificent

 8. Nurses - New album Dracula is so friggin good.
 The Muse and I saw this Portland trio open live at the haunted Brookdale lodge in Santa Cruz for last years NBD #1 artist Tallest Man on Earth.
 The track is below and it’s good!

 “Fever Dreams” – Hard to describe this track.
-Just listen
+Just listen Buy now

 9. Real Estate – Days Really one of our favorite finds from 2009 that carried over to 2010 and has stayed with us.
 The album comes out next week, but we know it will be great.